stashed/docs/docs/addons/etcd/basic-auth/index.md

 Authentication Enabled
 127.0.0.1:2379> exit
 ```
-Here, we have used `not@secret` as password for the user root.
+Here, we have used `not@secret` as password for the user we have created above.

 ### Insert Sample Data

-Now, we are going to exec into anyone of the database pod and insert some sample data.
+Now, we are going to exec into any of the database pods and insert some sample data.

 Let's exec into the `etcd-0` pod for inserting sample data.
-For future convenience, we have exported the username and password as an environment variable in the `etcd-0` pod.
+We are going to export the username and password as an environment variable.

 ```bash
 ❯ kubectl exec -it -n demo etcd-0 -- /bin/sh